desihub/redrock/README.rst

 **3) Archetypes + Nearest neighbours (in chi2 space) approach**::

-Similar to archetypes (method - 2) but also looks for the nearest neighbours of the bestarchetypes in chi2 space.
-Then uses a combination of those nearest neighbours and Legendre polynomials to fit the galaxy spectra using bounded value least square method.
+Similar to archetypes (method - 2), it also looks for the nearest neighbours of the best archetypes in chi2 space, selects a few nearest neighbours (input provided by the user, `-n_nearest`) and then constructs a new set of templates combing these archetypes and Legendre polynomials to fit the galaxy spectra.

 Example run ::